Tuberculosis - Country rankings:

-The average for 2017 was 104.08 cases per 100,000 people.The highest value was in Lesotho: 665 cases per 100,000 people and the lowest value was in Bermuda: 0 cases per 100,000 people.
+The average for 2017 was 104.08 cases per 100,000 people.The highest value was in Lesotho: 665 cases per 100,000 people and the lowest value was in Barbados: 0 cases per 100,000 people.
 Below is a chart for all countries where data are available for: Tuberculosis.

 Definition: Incidence of tuberculosis is the estimated number of new and relapse tuberculosis cases arising in a given year, expressed as the rate per 100,000 population.
 All forms of TB are included, including cases in people living with HIV.
 Estimates for all years are recalculated as new information becomes available and techniques are refined, so they may differ from those published previously.